VUEngine/vuengine.github.io/documentation/tutorial/pong-game-state.md

 };
 ```

-Since the [StageSpec](/documentation/api/struct-stage-spec/) is ready, it can be passed to [PongState::configureStage](/documentation/api/class-game-state/):
+Now that the [StageSpec](/documentation/api/struct-stage-spec/) is ready, it can be passed to [PongState::configureStage](/documentation/api/class-game-state/):

 ```cpp
 void PongState::enter(void* owner __attribute__((unused)))